d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 Multilayer perceptrons can account for complex interactions in the inputs because the hidden neurons depend on the values of each of the inputs.
-It’s easy to design a hidden node that that does arbitrary computation, such as, for instance, logical operations on its inputs.
+It’s easy to design a hidden node that does arbitrary computation, such as, for instance, logical operations on its inputs.
 Moreover, for certain choices of the activation function it’s widely known that multilayer perceptrons are universal approximators.